Have you noticed a changing mole, new spot, or skin lesion that concerns you?

-Our specialists perform a thorough full‑body skin check using dermoscopy and expert assessment to identify any suspicious lesions early.
-If needed, we provide clear guidance on next steps and treatment options, all in a safe, discreet, and professional setting.
-No referral is required, and appointments are available at your convenience in London or Hertfordshire.
+Our specialists perform a thorough skin check using dermoscopy and expert examination to identify any suspicious lesions early.
+If needed, we provide clear guidance on next steps, including biopsy, surgical removal of suitable non-melanoma lesions, or referral into the NHS skin cancer pathway.
+No referral is required, and appointments are available quickly at our Hitchin clinic.

 Comprehensive, doctor-led assessment of moles, sun-damaged skin, and suspicious lesions.

-Upload clear photos of any mole or skin lesion through our secure form.
-A specialist reviews them within 24 hours and advises whether an in-clinic skin cancer screening is needed.
-This quick, confidential step offers reassurance and helps you decide on the right next move.
+Upload clear photos of any mole or skin lesion using our secure form.
+A specialist reviews your images within 24 hours and advises whether an in-clinic skin cancer screening is recommended.
+This quick, confidential step provides reassurance and helps you understand the most appropriate next move.

-If further review is recommended, you’ll attend our London or Hertfordshire clinic for a full, doctor-led examination.
-Using dermoscopy and advanced imaging, your clinician assesses every area of concern and provides clear, same-day feedback on your results.
+If an in-person examination is needed, you’ll attend our Hitchin clinic for a full, consultant-led skin check.
+Using dermoscopy and expert clinical assessment, your specialist examines all areas of concern and provides clear, same-day feedback on your results.

-After the assessment, your doctor explains whether a lesion should be monitored, removed, or biopsied.
-You’ll receive straightforward advice, treatment options, and supportive aftercare, ensuring you know exactly what to expect moving forward.
+After your assessment, your clinician explains whether the lesion is benign, requires monitoring, should be removed, or needs further investigation such as a biopsy.
+You’ll receive clear guidance, treatment options where appropriate, and supportive aftercare so you know exactly what happens next.

 Discreet, doctor led treatment in a state of the art clinic designed around your comfort.